-Box 3.3: Checklist for successful financing of cogeneration and renewable energy projects

-Shareholding and ownership

-- There is a clear shareholding and ownership structure which is reflected in a well structured Shareholders' Agreement. - The owners and sponsors of the project have enough verifiable financial resources to contribute as equity according to the financial institution's minimum requirements. - The owners and sponsors of the project have enough collateral and/or other guarantees to provide whenever required.

-Fuel aspects

-- The ownership of fuel (if biomass) or water rights (if hydro) is ascertained. - The availability of fuel is surveyed and is proven to be available and enough for the use of the energy plant. - An agreement for the supply of fuel (Fuel Supply Agreement) on a long-term basis (at least as long as the duration of the loan) is reached.

-Technology supply, construction and operation

-- Conceptual engineering has been done to ascertain the configuration of the plant and the technology has been selected appropriate for the chosen system. - The main technology supplier(s) have been selected through a transparent and competitive process and their reliability/reputation ascertained. - The complete scope of supply has been established and a turnkey supplier or an integrator (in the case of non-turnkey supply) has been selected.
+Box 3.3: Checklist for successful financing of cogeneration and renewable energy projects Shareholding and ownership There is a clear shareholding and ownership structure which is reflected in a well structured Shareholders' Agreement.
+The owners and sponsors of the project have enough verifiable financial resources to contribute as equity according to the financial institution's minimum requirements.
+The owners and sponsors of the project have enough collateral and/or other guarantees to provide whenever required.
+Fuel aspects The ownership of fuel (if biomass) or water rights (if hydro) is ascertained.
+The availability of fuel is surveyed and is proven to be available and enough for the use of the energy plant.
+An agreement for the supply of fuel (Fuel Supply Agreement) on a long-term basis (at least as long as the duration of the loan) is reached.
+Technology supply, construction and operation Conceptual engineering has been done to ascertain the configuration of the plant and the technology has been selected appropriate for the chosen system.
+The main technology supplier(s) have been selected through a transparent and competitive process and their reliability/reputation ascertained.
+The complete scope of supply has been established and a turnkey supplier or an integrator (in the case of non-turnkey supply) has been selected.
+The equipment supply and construction contract reflects crucial aspects such as fixed costs conditions, performance guarantees and liquidated damages.
+An operation & maintenance (O&M) programme has been defined using a competent in-house team, or a reputable external O&M company is contracted.
+Off-take The off-taker of energy (power and/or steam) has been ascertained and a sound, long-term agreement (Power Purchase Agreement) obtained. • If electricity is sold to the grid or to a third party, the regulatory, logistical and technical aspects have been studied and ascertained.
+Financial viability The financial analysis shows that the project is viable using conservative assumptions at different likely scenarios.

-&lt;sup>12 A list of sources for financing support is provided in Section 4.3.

-- The equipment supply and construction contract reflects crucial aspects such as fixed costs conditions, performance guarantees and liquidated damages. - An operation & maintenance (O&M) programme has been defined using a competent in-house team, or a reputable external O&M company is contracted.

-Off-take

-- The off-taker of energy (power and/or steam) has been ascertained and a sound, long-term agreement (Power Purchase Agreement) obtained. - If electricity is sold to the grid or to a third party, the regulatory, logistical and technical aspects have been studied and ascertained.

-Financial viability

-- The financial analysis shows that the project is viable using conservative assumptions at different likely scenarios. - The financial modelling shows acceptable cash flow and adequate debt service coverage

-Other development aspects

-- Studies and investigations related to the project development have been conducted such as: Fuel Availability Study, Feasibility Study and Due Diligence. - The Information Memorandum summarizing the major aspects of the project has been prepared for submission to the financing institutions. - Permits, consents and other documentary requirements have been ascertained and completed. - Risks have been thoroughly assessed, adequately mitigated and properly allocated to the relevant and competent parties. - Acceptance of the community and relevant interest groups has been obtained to implement the plant.